-Centralised wage setting, where minimum wages for an entire industry were set by a single arbitrator, was common practice until 1973.
+Centralised wage setting, with minimum wages for an entire industry set by a single arbitrator, was common practice until 1973.
 However, it was abandoned at times of employer pressure, notably between 1932 – the low point of the 1930s economic depression – and 1937.

 This framework came under pressure as inflation gained momentum in the late 1960s, and it was replaced in a sequence of five acts, beginning with the Industrial Relations Act 1973, which relaxed the statutory restrictions on employment relationships.